-The contact details of the Investor Relations office are: TIM S.p.A. - ref.
-Investor Relations Via Gaetano Negri, 1 20123 Milan E-mail: investor relations@telecomitalia.it
+The contact details of the Investor Relations office are:

+TIM S.p.A. - ref.
+Investor Relations

+Via Gaetano Negri, 1

+20123 Milan

+email: investor relations@telecomitalia.it

-TIM's Investor Relations Department, of which Manuela Carra was Head until February 2023, reports to the Chief Financial Officer, who is currently acting as its head ad interim.
-This department is responsible for communicating the Group's results, targets and strategies to the financial community, maintaining an open and constructive dialogue with equity and credit analysts, investment funds (including those with an ESG focus), retail shareholders, bondholders and associations of small shareholders.
+TIM's Investor Relations Department is headed by Paolo Lesbo, who reports directly to Adrian Calaza, the Chief Financial Officer.
+The department is responsible for communicating the Group's results, targets and strategies to the financial community, maintaining an open and constructive dialogue with equity and credit analysts, investment funds (including those with an ESG focus), retail shareholders, bondholders and associations of small shareholders.

-The financial communication programme in 2022 took place mainly through the participation of the Top Management in virtual and in person events with investors and stakeholders of different nationalities (including Italy, France, Germany, Spain, Switzerland, UK, USA).
-Quarterly conference calls on financial results, roadshows with equity investors, ESG and credit investment funds, and multiple meetings with the financial community were organised.
-2022 also saw in person, and not only virtual, participation in sectoral conferences, organised by Italian and international banks.
-Overall, there were more than 700 communication meetings aimed at maintaining and expanding the Italian and international investor base.
+The financial communication programme in 2023 took place through the participation of the Top Management in virtual and in person events with investors and stakeholders of different nationalities (including Italy, France, Germany, Spain, Switzerland, UK, USA).
+Quarterly conference calls on financial results, roadshows with equity investors, ESG and credit investment funds, and multiple meetings with the financial community were organized.
+2023 also saw in person, and sometimes virtual, participation in sectoral conferences, organized by Italian and international banks.
+Overall, there were more than 750 communication meetings aimed at maintaining and expanding the Italian and international investor base.

-2022 Event January - February Virtual meetings with investors March - April FY2021 financial results and update to the 2022-2024 Plan, related conference call with analysts and virtual roadshows with Italian and international investors to present results and Plan Update.
-Industry conference and virtual reverse roadshow with investors Pre-meeting engagement with Investors May - June Q1 2022 financial results and related conference call with analysts Virtual and in person industry conferences (Milan, London) and virtual reverse roadshow with investors July - August Virtual Capital Market Day and related in person roadshow (Milan, London, New York and Boston) and virtual roadshow with Spain.
-Germany and Switzerland.
-Q2 2022 financial results and related conference call with analysts.
-September - October Virtual and in person sector conferences (Milan, Rome, London) and Reverse Roadshow in Rome with investors November - December Q3 2022 financial results and related conference call with analysts, in person sector conference in Barcelona with investors and in London with credit investors.
+2023 Event January - February Q4 2022 financial results and update of the Plan 2023-2025, related conference call with analysts, in person roadshow with investors in Milan, Paris, London and virtual roadshow with Swiss, Spanish and German investors to present the results and the Plan Update Virtual meetings with credit investors March - April Virtual industry conference and virtual reverse roadshow with investors Pre-meeting engagement with Investors May - June Q1 2023 financial results and related conference call with analysts In person sector conferences in Milan and London, virtual reverse roadshow with investors, in person conference in London Virtual roadshow with credit investors July - August Q2 2023 financial results and related conference call with analysts, virtual meetings with investors Virtual roadshow with credit investors September - October In personal sector conferences in Milan and London, virtual conference with ESG investors and virtual reverse roadshow with investors Conference with credit investors in London, November - December Q3 2023 financial results and related conference call with analysts, roadshows in Milan and London, sector conference in Barcelona with investors and virtual conference